 If your watch needs an update, go ahead and do that first.
 We recommend using WiFi on your watch to update–it’s usually the fastest way to update watchOS!

-But, if your activity rings are still not working after updating your devices, then try this.
+But if your activity rings are still not working after updating your devices, then try this.

-Make sure Power Reserve Mode is off
+Make sure Power Reserve mode or Low Power mode is off

 When your Apple Watch is in Power Reserve Mode, your watch does not track any of your activity.

 Additionally, power savings mode turns off all features except the current time.